Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 1973: Berkshire begins to acquire stock in the Washington Post Company.

-1977: Berkshire indirectly purchases the Buffalo Evening News for $32.5 million.
+1977: Berkshire indirectly purchases the Buffalo Evening News for USD 32.5 million.
 He would later be brought up on antitrust charges by a competing paper.

 1977: Susie leaves Warren, although not officially divorcing him.
 Warren is crushed.